rudranshparashar23-source/Satellite-on-a-Chip-Project/tb/README.md

 # Testbench

-## Overview

-This folder is reserved for VHDL testbenches used to verify the functionality of the SAToC hardware modules.
+This folder contains module-level VHDL testbenches developed for the Satellite-on-a-Chip (SAToC) project.

-## Current Status

-The primary focus of this project was FPGA implementation and hardware validation using AMD Vivado Design Suite 2025.2.

-No standalone VHDL testbenches were developed during the current implementation.

-## Planned Testbenches
+## Implemented Testbenches

-Future work will include testbenches for:

-- NEORV32 Processor Interface
-- SAToC AXI Peripheral
-- OBDH Module
+- eps_tb.vhd
-- TT&C Module
+- obdh_tb.vhd
-- EPS Module
+- ttc_tb.vhd
-- Memory Controller
+- memory_controller_tb.vhd

+## Purpose

-These testbenches will be used for functional verification prior to FPGA deployment.
+These testbenches provide basic functional verification of the individual hardware modules.

+A complete system-level testbench for the integrated SAToC architecture is planned as future work.